+Trump, Netanyahu meet for a second time about a ceasefire in Gaza

-Trump, Netanyahu meet for second time to discuss ceasefire in Gaza
+Trump, Israel’s Netanyahu meet for a second time about a ceasefire in Gaza

 The unscheduled talks come as Trump’s Middle East envoy said Israel and Hamas were closing their differences on a truce deal.

-United States President Donald Trump has met Israeli Prime Minister Benjamin Netanyahu at the White House for a second time in 24 hours to discuss a possible ceasefire deal in Gaza.
+United States President Donald Trump has met Israel’s Prime Minister Benjamin Netanyahu at the White House for a second time in 24 hours to discuss a possible ceasefire deal in Gaza.

-The unscheduled talks on Tuesday evening lasted just over an hour, with no media access.
+The unscheduled talks on Tuesday evening lasted just over an hour, with no media access, and came as Israeli forces killed at least 95 Palestinians in Gaza.

 Recommended Storieslist of 4 items